aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 ## Comparison

-We did not include here the code associated with time measurement.
-Basically, for each startegy, the loading process is repeated 5 times and only the best elapsed time is kept.
+We did not include here the code associated with time measurements.
+Basically, for each strategy, the loading process is repeated 5 times and only the best elapsed time is kept.

 <p align="center">
   <img width="1000" src="/img/2022-04-20_01/output_92_0.png" alt="Elapsed time">